Altinn/altinn-studio-docs/content/notifications/architecture/notifications/_index.en.md

     A [bash script](https://github.com/Altinn/altinn-notifications/blob/main/dbsetup.sh) has been set up to easily generate all required roles and rights in the database.

-    [See section on running the application locally](#run-on-local-machine) if futher assistance is required in running the integration tests.
+    [See section on running the application locally](#run-on-local-machine) if further assistance is required in running the integration tests.

 ### Automated tests